- Search The Registry

 *Nat Clifton was born on this date in 1922.
 He was a Black basketball player.

 Born in England, Arkansas, Clifton's and his family moved to Chicago when he was eight.
 His birth name was Clifton Nathaniel, but after he became a high school star athlete, he reversed the two names when sportswriters complained that the last name Nathaniel was too long to fit in a headline.
 The nickname "Sweetwater" (or "Sweets") is often reported to have come from his fondness for soft drinks, especially Sugarwater.

 In July of 1948, Clifton signed with the Harlem Globetrotters.
-Clifton was signed for a reported annual salary of $10,000, said to be the highest salary paid to a Black basketball player up to that time.
+Clifton was signed for a reported annual salary of $10,000, the highest salary paid to a black basketball player up to that time.
 Also, Clifton played for three seasons in major league baseball's farm system, the AA-level team in Wilkes-Barre, Pennsylvania.
 In the summer of 1950, after the Boston Celtics had drafted Chuck Cooper and officially broken the NBA's color line.
 Abe Saperstein sold Clifton's contract to the New York Knickerbockers for $12,500, of which Clifton pocketed $2,500.

 Clifton made his Knicks debut on November 3, 1950, and the Knicks made the NBA finals during each of Clifton's first three years.
 He averaged 8.6 points per game as a rookie and cracked double digits in his second year.
 Clifton felt restricted by the conservative style of Knicks coach Joe Lapchick, who favored a game very different from the fast, high-scoring contests Clifton had been used to with the Globetrotters.
 Nevertheless, his career with the Knicks was a solid one.
 He got along well with his white teammates.
 Clifton joined other Knicks players at card games and in church.
 Only once did an opposing player, Bob Harris of the Celtics, insult Clifton with a racial slur, and Clifton knocked him out cold.
 After a knee injury in the mid-1960s, he retired.